-As the summer unfolds, Merseyside’s Police and Crime Commissioner Emily Spurrell is proud to launch Safer Streets Summer—a bold, collaborative campaign designed to make our town centres safer, more welcoming, and more resilient to crime and anti-social behaviour (ASB).
+Earlier this year, Merseyside’s Police and Crime Commissioner Emily Spurrell proudly delivered Safer Streets Summer—a bold, collaborative campaign that made our town centres safer, more welcoming, and more resilient to crime and anti-social behaviour (ASB).

 What is Safer Streets Summer?

-Safer Streets Summer is part of the Government’s Neighbourhood Policing Guarantee, which ensures every community has dedicated officers on the beat, especially in hotspot areas during peak times.
+Safer Streets Summer formed part of the Government’s Neighbourhood Policing Guarantee, ensuring every community has dedicated officers on the beat, especially in hotspot areas during peak times.
 It builds on the everyday work of our local policing teams and reflects our commitment to prevention, partnership, and public engagement.

-Whether you're shopping in town, enjoying a park, or heading out for the evening, this campaign is about making sure you feel safe, supported, and proud of where you live.
+Whether people were shopping in town, enjoying a park, or heading out for the evening, the campaign focussed on making sure everyone felt safe, supported, and proud of where they live.

 Key Activities This Summer